Book Tour

 © Observador

 Driving is by very far my favourite option to get to Douro, but I reckon that it is not for the faint-hearted.
-The roads are very narrow and curvy, and most of them don’t have lateral protections so you get the impression that the slightest mistake will throw you off the cliff in the direction of the Douro river.
-However, the views are simply stunning and having a car gives you plenty of flexibility to explore the less touristy vineyards, the unknown viewpoints over the Douro river and other hidden treasures of the region.
+The roads are narrow and curvy, and most of them don’t have lateral protections, so you get the impression that the slightest mistake will throw you off the cliff in the direction of the Douro river.
+However, the views are stunning and having a car gives you plenty of flexibility to explore the less touristy vineyards, the unknown viewpoints over the Douro river and other hidden treasures of the region.

 Also, there are some roads there are less critical than others.
 EN 222, the national road that connects Régua to Pinhão and that has been elected the world’s best road, is fairly easy to ride.